 Here's a little food for thought first.
 In our 2013 Sales/LinkedIn research, we found that top sellers share relevant content much more that their counterparts.

 If you break these numbers down further, 20.3% of top sellers ALWAYS shared content versus only 6.4% of everyone else.
-(Get Cracking the LinkedIn Sales Code now to discover what else top sellers are doing.
-The research may surprise you!)

 To me, selling is all about relationships, building trust and establishing rapport.
 That’s why and how I use LinkedIn.
 And it all starts with your profile.
 It has to be created with your buyer in mind.
 Most salespeople don’t realize that.